Curry's paradox: Discussion

 Curry's paradox can be formulated in any language supporting basic logic operations that also allows a self-recursive function to be constructed as an expression.
 Two mechanisms that support the construction of the paradox are self-reference (the ability to refer to "this sentence" from within a sentence) and unrestricted comprehension in naive set theory.
 Natural languages nearly always contain many features that could be used to construct the paradox, as do many other languages.
-Usually the addition of meta programming capabilities to a language will add the features needed.
-Mathematical logic generally does not allow explicit reference to its own sentences.
-However the heart of Gödel's incompleteness theorems is the observation that a different form of self-reference can be added; see Gödel number.
+Usually, the addition of metaprogramming capabilities to a language will add the features needed.
+Mathematical logic generally does not allow explicit reference to its own sentences; however, the heart of Gödel's incompleteness theorems is the observation that a different form of self-reference can be added—see Gödel number.

-The axiom of unrestricted comprehension adds the ability to construct a recursive definition in set theory.
-This axiom is not supported by modern set theory.

-The logic rules used in the construction of the proof are the rule of assumption for conditional proof, the rule of contraction, and modus ponens.
-These are included in the most common logical systems, such as first-order logic.
+The rules used in the construction of the proof are the rule of assumption for conditional proof, the rule of contraction, and modus ponens.
+These are included in most common logical systems, such as first-order logic.

 Consequences for some formal logic

-In the 1930s, Curry's paradox and the related Kleene–Rosser paradox played a major role in showing that formal logic systems based on self-recursive expressions are inconsistent.
+In the 1930s, Curry's paradox and the related Kleene–Rosser paradox, from which Curry's paradox was developed, played a major role in showing that various formal logic systems allowing self-recursive expressions are inconsistent.

-These include some versions of lambda calculus and combinatory logic.

-Curry began with the Kleene–Rosser paradox and deduced that the core problem could be expressed in this simpler Curry's paradox.
-His conclusion may be stated as saying that combinatory logic and lambda calculus cannot be made consistent as deductive languages, while still allowing recursion.

-In the study of illative (deductive) combinatory logic, Curry in 1941 recognized the implication of the paradox as implying that, without restrictions, the following properties of a combinatory logic are incompatible: